panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 const [state, setState] = useState(initialState);
 ```

 To update the state, call the state updater function with the new state.
-Alternatively, if you need to update the state based on previous state, supply a callback function.
+Alternatively, if you need to update the state based on the previous state, supply a callback function.

 You can have multiple states inside of a single component: simply call multiple times `useState()`.

 Lazy initialization is handy when the initial state calculation is expensive.
 Invoke `useState(computeInitialState)` with a callback that calculates the initial state, and this callback will execute only once, at initial render.

 You have to make sure to follow the rules of hooks with `useState()`.
-This guarantees the correct handling of state.
+This guarantees the correct handling of the state.

 Stale state happens when a closure captures outdated state variables.
-You can fix this by updating the state using a callback that calculates the new state based on previous one.
+You can fix this by updating the state using a callback that calculates the new state based on the previous one.

-Finally, you would use `useState()` to manages simple state.
-To deal with more complex state a wiser alternative is `useReducer()` hook.
+Finally, you would use `useState()` to manages a simple state.
+To deal with the more complex state a wiser alternative is `useReducer()` hook.